 RCB: Well, we were certainly receptive.
 I’m sure there were some people that maybe took it with a grain of salt, but my crew, we were like, it’s incredible that this is articulated, and we’ve got a person who is willing to stand up in front of a group of people and tell us that we have certain rights.
 Now, at a women’s college, we were kind of taught that.
 I mean, it wasn’t finishing school.
 It really was a very rigorous education.
 And the expectation was that women would make a contribution.
-But I graduated in 1964, and there were women that were going to medical school by very few numbers.
-There were women going to law school in a few numbers.
+But I graduated in 1964, and there were women that were going to medical school but very low numbers.
+There were women going to law school but in low numbers.

 But four or five years later, a lot of women were going to medical school.
 So, it was such a pivotal change.
 When I entered college, it was still in loco parentis–we had to be in at 10:30 pm during the week, 12:00 on Fridays, 1:00 on Saturdays, and if not, they called the police.
 I was friends with a woman who was a freshman.
 By the time she graduated, they had keys to the dorm, they could have men in the rooms.
 I mean, we were kind of on the cusp of profound change, right?
 And so, I think we were lucky in that regard.
 And I think it probably helped us all a lot in our lives to be able to know the before and after.